-In TSD, we have been using four essential questions of teaching and learning to frame the work on several of these characteristics:
+In the Tumwater School District, we have been using the four essential questions of teaching and learning to frame the work on several of these characteristics:

 1. What do we want our students to know and be able to do?

-· Curriculum (pacing) guides that break each power standard down into learning targets, outline pacing, and cite potential teaching strategies and resources
+· We also utilize curriculum maps that break each standard down into learning targets, outline pacing, and cite potential teaching strategies and resources

 · Common formative assessments